CONGESTION RELIEF ZONE

 E-ZPass and Tolls by Mail

 Customers will be able to use their E-ZPass tags to pay the Congestion Relief Zone toll as they do today to pay tolls on other roads, bridges, and tunnels.
 Those without an E-ZPass tag will receive a Tolls by Mail bill to the registered owner of the vehicle.
-Without an E-ZPass, tolls will generally be 50% higher than the E-ZPass rates.
+Tolls by Mail bills are more expensive and less convenient to pay.
 Learn more about signing up for E-ZPass.

-If you already have an E-ZPass New York account, please make sure your account is up to date with the most accurate license plate and vehicle registration information.
+If you already have an E-ZPass, make sure your current license plate is linked to your E-ZPass account.
 This will ensure you’re charged the E-ZPass rate once the Congestion Relief Zone toll is in effect.
-Check the status of your account on the E-ZPass New York website
+If your E-ZPass was issued by New York State, you can check the status of your account on the E-ZPass New York website.
+If your E-ZPass was issued in another state, you'll need to check the appropriate state's E-ZPass website.

 In the first 60 days of the program, drivers will only be charged the applicable Congestion Relief Zone toll.
 No additional fees, charges, or fines, such as late fees, will be applied.